PdxCodeGuild/20170724-FullStack-Night/2 - HTML + CSS + Javascript/docs/4 - JavaScript.md

 console.log("Hello World!");
 ```

-In Chrome and Firefox, press `Ctrl + Shift + j` to open the JavaScript console, or `Ctrl + Shift + I` to bring up a view of the DOM.
-Or right-click an element, and select `inspect`.
+In your browser, you can open the developer tools by pressing `F12`.
+This contains a real-time view of the DOM, selecting an element will let you view the CSS it uses.
+The Dev Tools also contain a JavaScript Console that'll let you see the output of the page's JavaScript and any exceptions that occur.

 There's also `document.write(s)` which will replace all existing HTML on the page.